-There's no need for a fancy juice cleanse or fasting based diets, just easy DIY tricks that can help boost your immune system and keep your health in check well into the new year.
+There's no need for a fancy juice cleanse or fasting based diets, just easy DIY tricks that can help boost your immune system and keep your health in check well into 2019.
 We spoke with a few pros who are experts in Ayurvedic rituals, wellness, and nutrition to get the budget-friendly tricks for detoxing this holiday season without spending a dime.
 They all agree that going the DIY route is easy and effective, and let's be honest, who doesn't want to save a little cash after buying all those gifts?

 Keep scrolling to read our favorite tips for detoxing without splurging.